sergeyuwt/deploy/serge/TSW-61922/README.md

     * Click the "Public IP address" resource.
 You will be shown the IP Address

 2. connect Teradici PCoIP client to the Teradici Standard Agent.
+    * to download Teradici PCoIP client, goto: [http://www.teradici.com/product-finder/client-downloads](http://www.teradici.com/product-finder/client-downloads)
 	* using the IP address found in the prevous step, you can now connect Teradici PCoIP client to the Teradici Standard Agent.

 ### What you need to do after usage